Glycerol 3-phosphate

 sn-Glycerol 3-phosphate is the organic ion with the formula HOCH2CH(OH)CH2OPO32-.
-It is one of three stereoisomers of the ester of dibasic phosphoric acid (HOPO32-) and glycerol.
-It is a component of glycerophospholipids.
+It is one of two stereoisomers of the ester of dibasic phosphoric acid (HOPO32-) and glycerol.
+It is a component of bacterial and eukaryotic glycerophospholipids.
 From a historical reason, it is also known as L-glycerol 3-phosphate, D-glycerol 1-phosphate, L-α-glycerophosphoric acid.

 Biosynthesis

 Glycerol 3-phosphate is synthesized by reducing dihydroxyacetone phosphate (DHAP), an intermediate in glycolysis.
 The reduction is catalyzed by glycerol-3-phosphate dehydrogenase.
 DHAP and thus glycerol 3-phosphate can also be synthesized from amino acids and citric acid cycle intermediates via the glyceroneogenesis pathway.